annarakes/Portfolio/README.md

 ## Projects

+**Java Mastermind Project**
+This project implements the classic Mastermind game in Java using object-oriented design.
+Key components include classes for pegs, peg lists, feedback logic, game history, and gameplay management.
+It features algorithmic matching of guesses to the secret code with hit/partial feedback, uses ArrayLists for dynamic data handling, and manages command-line input/output for an interactive experience.
+Developed in IntelliJ IDEA, the project demonstrates strong skills in Java programming, data structures, algorithm design, and state management.

 **[R Studio Data Cleaning & Visualization Replication Project](https://github.com/annarakes/RStudio-DataReplication.git)**

 This project aimed to replicate Comeau’s analysis without access to the cleaned dataset.
 Using only the final report, I determined the necessary data cleaning steps for the GSS dataset to match Comeau’s results.
 Using R-Studio, I focused on race, sex, marital status, geographic mobility, and family contact patterns.
 I filtered for 2002 respondents aged 18+, selected relevant variables, and created dummy variables for key demographics.
 Family-related variables were recoded into contact indexes.
 After cleaning and converting data, I ran regression models to predict family contact frequencies.
 My results closely matched Comeau’s, with minor discrepancies due to race distribution and sample size differences.